You have 0 free articles left this month.

 Through a sample of major batch communication letters issued over the last 12 months, the IGTO plans to examine how the ATO designs and tests its written communications, processes in place to address any confusion or uncertainty arising from the content of communications and how feedback is received and used to improve letter design and written communications.

-It will also examine how ATO leverages the input and insight of other agencies with relevant specialist expertise and experience and whether the tax law currently provides sufficient powers for the Commissioner to grant relief where tax financial abuse is demonstrated.
+It would also examine how ATO leverages the input and insight of other agencies with relevant specialist expertise and experience and whether the tax law currently provides sufficient powers for the Commissioner to grant relief where tax financial abuse is demonstrated.

-Owen said the Workplan reflects current social and community needs and priorities as well as the pressures being felt within the tax agent profession.
+Owen said the workplan reflects current social and community needs and priorities as well as the pressures being felt within the tax agent profession.

 "My reviews are an important and powerful tool to identify improvements and effect change within the tax system," she said.

-"We have had a great response to our consultation document on my priorities and now we are ready to start delivering," said Owen.
+"We have had a great response to our consultation document on my priorities and now we are ready to start delivering.”

 Miranda Brownlee